briis/smartweather/README.md

 ```

 ### Upgrade from version 1.x
+**Please be aware** that the old sensor names and the new sensor names might not match.
+So if you use this in any Automations, Value Templates, Scripts etc. you will have to change those after adding the new component.

 The integration has been rewritten, to use *Config Flow* as configuration option, so if you have a previous version installed, you must first remove that.

 To upgrade perform the below steps in that order: